Rehearsal letter: Jazz and pop

-For jazz and pop compositions with several choruses, many jazz composers and arrangers use a format in which each successive verse/chorus part of the form is assigned successive letters of the alphabet combined with a measure number: for example, letter A for the first 8-bar phrase of the verse after the introduction, A9 for the next 8-bar phrase, A17, A25, then B, B9, B17, B25 for the chorus, etc., with the special rehearsal marking TAG for the tag ending.
 In jazz and pop music, the musicians frequently refer to the "A section" or the "B section" of a 32 bar song during rehearsals.
-In pop music, the music is commonly organized into standard sections, such as an intro, multiple verses and choruses (refrain), one or more bridges, a guitar solo (or other instrumental solos), and an outros.
+In pop music, the music is commonly organized into standard sections, such as an intro, multiple verses and choruses (refrain), one or more bridges, a guitar solo (or other instrumental solos), and an outro.
 As such, a bandleader who wishes to start in the middle of a song will typically specify which part of this structure the band should start on (e.g., "last four bars of the bridge, going into the guitar solo" or "last verse and go to the outro").
+For jazz and pop compositions with several choruses, many jazz composers and arrangers use a format in which each successive verse/chorus part of the form is assigned successive letters of the alphabet combined with a measure number: for example, letter A for the first 8-bar phrase of the verse after the introduction, A9 for the next 8-bar phrase, A17, A25, then B, B9, B17, B25 for the chorus, etc., with the special rehearsal marking TAG for the tag ending.